muhammadwaseem00/muhammadwaseem00.github.io/_pages/publications.md

 2021
 ======
-* Abbas, Qaiser, Farheen Ramzan, and Muhammad Usman Ghani.
+* Qaiser Abbas, Farheen Ramzan, and Muhammad Usman Ghani.
 "Acral melanoma detection using dermoscopic images and convolutional neural networks."
 Visual computing for industry, biomedicine, and art 4.1 (2021): 1-12.